BBIN: South Asian Growth Quadrangle

-In light of economic interdependence demonstrated by "growth triangles" across Asia and hitherto unheeded concerns of eastern subcontinent nations, its Council of Ministers in May 1996 approved a sub regional body of Nepal, Bhutan, north east India and Bangladesh as the South Asian Growth Quadrangle (SAGQ).
-A Malé summit one year later agreed to co-ordinate efforts catered "to the special individual needs of three or more Member States," and formalised procedures focused on the subcontinent's north east to develop intra-regional trade and investment, tourism, communication, and energy resources.
+In light of economic interdependence demonstrated by "growth triangles" across Asia and hitherto unheeded concerns of eastern subcontinent nations, its Council of Ministers in May 1996 approved a subregional body of Nepal, Bhutan, northeast India, and Bangladesh as the South Asian Growth Quadrangle (SAGQ).
+A Malé summit one year later agreed to co-ordinate efforts catered "to the special individual needs of three or more member states," and formalised procedures focused on the subcontinent's northeast to develop intra-regional trade and investment, tourism, communication, and energy resources.
 Particular areas of collaboration were targeted to channel growth and complementarity.

 As the mechanism operated through specific projects, constituent members endeavoured to integrate without requiring alteration in broader policy or methods of governance.
 It sought to impel the subregion's latent socio economic potential, harnessing disparate stages of development to augment each other.
-Borders of member states rest within 50 kilometres of Siliguri, ergo contiguous norms, tradition and lifestyle amongst inhabitants underscore the importance of an integrated market.
+Borders of member states rest within 50 kilometres of Siliguri; ergo, contiguous norms, tradition, and lifestyle amongst inhabitants underscore the importance of an integrated market.
 Considerable emphasis was placed upon power trading between naturally abundant and energy-scarce localities to address the impact of shortages on industrial production, reverse consequently depressed rates of growth, reduce transmission and distribution losses through interconnected grids, and provide needed revenue for upstream nations with adverse balance of payments.
-However, the benefits of such trade remain untapped in the absence of concerted strategy to remove barriers.
+However, the benefits of such trade remain untapped in the absence of a concerted strategy to remove barriers.

 Over years its objectives expanded to incorporate land and port connectivity.
-Procurement of funds for this purpose was discussed at ADB headquarters, Manila, where formulation of the South Asia Sub regional Economic Cooperation (SASEC) Program within auspices of ADB concluded in March 2001.
+Procurement of funds for this purpose was discussed at ADB headquarters, Manila, where formulation of the South Asia Subregional Economic Cooperation (SASEC) Program under the auspices of ADB concluded in March 2001.
 The formation worked toward economic synergy through arterial channels of trade and cross border initiatives.
-For instance, to link West Bengal and remote north eastern states through Bangladesh by rail, highway and maritime corridors, alongside north–south transport routes that span Nepal, Bhutan and Indian hill states to northern Bay of Bengal ports.
+For instance, to link West Bengal and remote northeastern states through Bangladesh by rail, highway, and maritime corridors, alongside north–south transport routes that span Nepal, Bhutan, and Indian hill states to northern Bay of Bengal ports.
 These grids would then bridge extraneous regions throughout member states and beyond eastwards.
-With accession of Maldives and Sri Lanka to SASEC in March 2014, notions of quadripartite integration appeared subsumed or rendered dormant.
+With the accession of Maldives and Sri Lanka to SASEC in March 2014, notions of quadripartite integration appeared subsumed or rendered dormant.

-Informal discussions led to renewed consensus on sub regional ties outside bilateral agreements, owing partly to continued failure of extant systems.
+Informal discussions led to renewed consensus on subregional ties outside bilateral agreements, owing partly to the continued failure of extant systems.
 A November 2014 Kathmandu summit saw endorsement of an accord on land transport by regional states, apart from one country's reservations causing it to fall through.
-The subsequent Summit Declaration reiterated sub regional steps as contributory to wider connectedness.
+The subsequent Summit Declaration reiterated subregional steps as contributory to wider connectedness.
 A framework for co-operation was subsequently drawn, with the first quaternary Joint Working Group (JWG) meeting in January 2015.